Herons of Texas

 5. Cattle Egret

 The Cattle Egret, also known as the “Bubulcus ibis,” is another heron species commonly found in coastal areas.
-Unlike the Green Heron, the Cattle Egret is slightly larger, measuring around 20 inches in length.
-It has a white body with buff-colored feathers on its head, neck, and back during the breeding season.
+Unlike the Green Heron, the Cattle Egret is slightly larger, measuring around 20 inches long.
+It has a white body with buff-coloured feathers on its head, neck, and back during the breeding season.

-Cattle Egrets are often seen foraging in fields and pastures, where they have a unique association with cattle.
+Cattle Egrets are often seen foraging in fields and pastures, uniquely associated with cattle.
 They can be observed perched on the backs of cattle, feeding on insects disturbed by the larger animals.
 This behavior has earned them the nickname “cowbirds.”

 In addition to their association with cattle, Cattle Egrets can be found in marshes, wetlands, and coastal areas.
-These adaptable birds have expanded their range throughout the world and are known for their ability to adjust to various environments.
+These adaptable birds have expanded their range worldwide and are known for their ability to adjust to various environments.

 6. Great Egret